Meadowsys/wiwi/src/serialiser_binary_2/README.md

 ## Root

 Each encoded document contains one root object, and that's it.
-It is forbidden to have trailing bytes that aren't used to deserialise the object.
+It is forbidden to have trailing bytes that aren't used in deserialisation of the first object found.
 This restriction can however be relaxed with the `deserialise_lax` function.

 To (conformantly) encode multiple objects in the "root" of a document, put them in an array.